rolph-recto/viaduct-he/evaluation/benchmarks.md

 4. L2 distance (l2-distance)
 compare a user test point with a set of test points
-vec-size: 2048?
+vec-size: 2048
 * want to show off diagonal layout

-5. mat-vec
-vec-size: 2048 (?)
-* show off tiling + diagonal layout (hybrid layout from gazelle)

-6. single-channel convolution (from gazelle)
+5. single-channel convolution (from gazelle)

-7. multiple-channel convolution (from gazelle)
+6. multiple-channel convolution (from gazelle)

 ## Research Question 2
 RQ2: Can the compiler optimize circuits efficiently?